Who is eligible for SUN Bucks?

 How do I cancel my SUN Bucks benefits?

-If you would like to opt out of SUN Bucks benefits for 2025, visit www.dtaconnect.com and select SUN Bucks from the home page.
+You can opt out of SUN Bucks each year by visiting dtaconnect.com and selecting SUN Bucks from the home page.
 Then select opt out of SUN Bucks and complete the request.
-Opting out of benefits is only for 2025 and if you change your mind and want benefits this year, you will need to complete a new application for SUN Bucks.
+Opting out of benefits is only for one year.

 What other help can I get?